 SBML has been, and continues to be, developed in collaboration with an international community of researchers and software developers.
-As in many projects, the primary mode of interaction between members is electronic mail.
-Discussions about SBML take place on the mailing list sbml-discuss@caltech.edu.
-The mailing list archives and a web browser-based interface to the list are available at http://sbml.org/forums/.
+As in many projects, the primary medium for interactions between members is electronic messaging.
+Discussions about SBML take place on the combination web forum and mailing list sbml.org/forums/sbml-discuss.
+The mailing list archives and a web-browser-based interface to the list are available at the same location.

-A low-volume, broadcast-only mailing list is available where notifications of revisions to the SBML specification, notices of votes on SBML technical issues, and other critical matters are announced.
-This list is sbml-announce@caltech.edu and anyone may subscribe to it freely.
-This list will never be used for advertising and its membership list will never be disclosed.
-It is vitally important that all users of SBML stay informed about new releases and other developments by subscribing to this list, even if they do not wish to participate in discussions on the sbml-discuss@caltech.edu list.
-Please visit the SBML project web site, http://sbml.org/, for information about how to subscribe to sbml-announce@caltech.edu as well as for access to the list archives.
+A low-volume, broadcast-only web forum/mailing list is available where notifications of revisions to the SBML specification, notices of votes on SBML technical issues, and other critical matters are announced.
+This list is sbml.org/forums/sbml-announce and anyone may subscribe to it freely.
+This list will never be used for advertising and its membership will never be disclosed.
+It is vitally important that all users of SBML stay informed about new releases and other developments by subscribing to sbml-announce, even if they do not wish to participate in discussions on sbml-discuss.
+Please visit sbml.org/forums/sbml-announce for information about how to subscribe to the list as well as for access to the list archives.